 In 1951 peat extraction and the creation of a small dam flooded the wetland to create 12.5 acre lake which was used for supplying drinking water to local farms and villages.

-In 1989 The lake was stocked with Coarse fish and Carp to 20lbs.
-For the past 28yrs the fish have been breeding and maturing prolifically.
+In 1989 The lake was restocked with Coarse fish and Carp to 20lbs.
+For the past 28yrs the fish have been breeding and maturing prolifically giving us a stock over 1500 counted carp.

 2 natural Springs keep the water constantly fresh at each end.
 The Dam bay averages 6ft snag free on a bed of firm shingle.
 The north western end is 6ft - 10ft on a soft bed of peat and blood worm.

-The lake has a secret peat island which rises in June before submurging again in late November.
-Estimated size 30m x 25m kidney shape which holds many fish.
+The lake has a secret peat island which rises in June before submurging again in late November. estimated size to be 30m x 25m kidney shaped which holds many fish.

 Llyn Gweryd is 395m long x 200m at its widest holding over 65,000 cubic metres of water.

-You are intermatley connected with the landscape free from light pollution and the drone of road traffic.
+You are intermatley connected with the landscape free from light pollution and the drone of traffic.

-February 2016 as new owners we decided to close the lake for upgrading works.
+February 2016 as new owners we decided to give the fish a well earned break and to start the renovation works.

-March 2017 reopen with a vision of re conneting your passion with nature.
+March 2017 We reopen with a vision to connect our passion with nature.